sbsousa/LoanEDA/README.md

 ## Sources

-The .csv data file and EDA project outline were provided by Udacity:
+The CSV file and EDA project outline were provided by Udacity:

 https://www.udacity.com/course/data-analyst-nanodegree--nd002